-There’s Viazul buses, secondhand French trains, colectivo shared taxis… find out what else makes out list of the 7 most popular forms of long-distance transport in Cuba!
+What are the best ways of getting around Cuba?
+There’s Viazul buses, secondhand French trains, colectivo shared taxis… find out what else makes our list of the top 7 forms of long-distance transport in Cuba!

 Flights around Cuba are served by Aero Caribbean, Cubana de Aviacion & Aerogaviota.